thegangtechnology/exco/README.md

 Parameters:
 - `regex` string for the regular expression.
+- `n` Optional.
+Default value is 1.
+Indicates the number of columns to move from regex matched cell to located cell.

 ### `below_of`
 Locate the cell below of the cell with the given label.